foger3/TwitterSentimentAnalysis/README.md

 The package includes modules executing the described functionality and scripts detailing how the political classifier was build (.../src/model).
-Users of this package are invited to do their own sentiment analysis using the provided scripts or replicate the procided classifier.
+Users of this package are invited to do their own sentiment analysis using the provided scripts or replicate the provided classifier.

 ## Running the package